71ana/Volunteer-Matching-Website/README.md

 Administrator Management:

-Administrators log in to a dedicated dashboard, crafted with React, to oversee and manage users, programs, and applications effectively.
+To Log in as Admin: username = admin and password = admin Administrators log in to a dedicated dashboard, crafted with React, to oversee and manage users, programs, and applications effectively.
 The admin interface streamlines tasks related to user verification, program updates, and application processing.
 Client Engagement: